ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

 1. At this point the changes have not been deployed to GCP.
 Changes of type "Modify a Package" are required in folder `csync/deploy/<env>` for each environment.
 1. `dev`:
     - Set `version:` in `csync/source-customization/dev/root-sync-git/setters-version.yaml` to the new tag or commit SHA noted earlier.
-    - Hydrate the repo and create a PR.
+    - Hydrate the monorepo and create a PR.
     - Once the PR is merged the config sync operator will pick up the updated configs in `csync/deploy/dev`.
     - Confirm synchronization of all resources from the [Config Sync Dashboard](https://console.cloud.google.com/kubernetes/config_management/dashboard) or by running `nomos status`.
     - Validate landing zone and workload functionalities for the `dev` environment in GCP.
 Proceed to `preprod` if successful, restart the process if not.
 1. `preprod`:
     - Set `version:` in `csync/source-customization/preprod/root-sync-git/setters-version.yaml` to the same value as `dev`.
-    - Hydrate the repo and create a PR.
+    - Hydrate the monorepo and create a PR.
     - Once the PR is merged the config sync operator will pick up the updated configs in `csync/deploy/preprod`.
     - Confirm synchronization of all resources from the [Config Sync Dashboard](https://console.cloud.google.com/kubernetes/config_management/dashboard) or by running `nomos status`.
     - Validate landing zone and workload functionalities for the `preprod` environment in GCP.
 Proceed to `prod` if successful, restart the process if not.
 1. `prod`:
     - Set `version:` in `csync/source-customization/prod/root-sync-git/setters-version.yaml` to the same value as `preprod`.
-    - Hydrate the repo and create a PR.
+    - Hydrate the monorepo and create a PR.
     - Once the PR is merged the config sync operator will pick up the updated configs in `csync/deploy/prod`.
     - Confirm synchronization of all resources from the [Config Sync Dashboard](https://console.cloud.google.com/kubernetes/config_management/dashboard) or by running `nomos status`.
     - Validate landing zone and workload functionalities for the `prod` environment in GCP.
 Restart the process if not successful.